Allen throws TD in Bills’ 42-15 preseason rout over Broncos

 INJURIES

-BRONCOS: P Sam Martin was ruled out after hurting his ankle in pregame warmups. … CB Michael Ojemudia did not return after hurting his right elbow in the second quarter. … OT Casey Tucker did not return after hurting his right foot in the third quarter.
+BRONCOS: P Sam Martin was ruled out after hurting his ankle in pregame warmups. … CB Michael Ojemudia dislocated his right elbow in the second quarter. … OT Casey Tucker wore a protective boot on his right foot after being hurt in the third quarter.

 BILLS: S Nick McCloud returned after requiring six stitches to close a gash on his face in the first quarter.